JEB offers a rich API that can be used to develop:

 Note

-All JEB distributions ship with the UI client front-end that runs on all major desktop operating systems (Windows x86_64, Linux x86_64/aarch64, macOS x86_64/aarch64).
+All JEB distributions ship with the UI client front-end that runs on all major desktop operating systems (Windows, Linux, macOS, for AMD64 or ARM64 architectures).

 The diagram below shows the relationship between back-end and front-end components: